-Hyaluronic acid can be found not only in moisturizers, but also in a range of beauty products, from facial cleansers to anti-aging serums.
-It’s time to figure out what are the reasons for this demand.
-Also known as hyaluronan, it is a clear, gooey substance that is naturally produced by your body.
+Hyaluronic acid can be found in moisturizers and in a range of beauty products.
+From facial cleansers to anti-aging serums, it’s time to figure out what are the reasons for this demand.
+Also known as Hyaluronan, a clear and gooey substance that is naturally produced by our bodies.
 The largest amounts of it are found in your skin, connective tissue and eyes.

 Its main function is to retain water to keep your tissues well lubricated and moist.